turingschool-examples/backend_mod_1_prework/day_1/questions.md

 > We call the method `gets` to receive user input.
 It is usually followed by the `chomp` string method to remove the new line character (\n). `gets.chomp`

 1. Name and describe two common string methods.
-> A common string method called is `downcase`.
+> A common string method is `downcase`.
 This method will make all of the characters in the string lowercase.
 Another common method is `length`.
 This method will return the number of characters in the string.